playportal-studio/AirTime/README.md

     feature/Step4-addData
     ```

-    * Feature branches where created so you could see step by step progression of AirTime to further clarify how to integrate playPORTAL.
+    * Feature branches were created so you could see step by step progression of AirTime to further clarify how to integrate playPORTAL.

     * To checkout feature branch follow this format